SSWConsulting/SSW.Rules.Content/rules/spec-do-you-conduct-a-specification-review-ask-for-a-coffee-not-a-marriage/rule.md

 A client will often ask for a proposal or ballpark for the project.
 It is very difficult to give them the price for a large project without first conducting a specification review.

 The Spec Review is a process that will demonstrate to the client whether you have the commercial sense to understand their \*business\* and have the technical and management capacity to complete the project.

 It is paid work conducted after the initial meeting to determine the overall scope, feasibility, and ballpark costs of the project (i.e. $50k or $500k).
 E.g. Mr. Northwind learns that the idea he presented at the initial meeting will cost approximately $80K and he has to determine if that is feasible to his business or if he will trim the functionality to better manage the cost.

 <!--endintro-->

 ![Figure: A ballpark or proposal should start small and not be a big commitment](proposal.jpg)

 ::: greybox
-From this initial meeting, the ballpark is 6 months and $200K+GST
+"From this initial meeting, the ballpark is 6 months and $200K+GST"
 :::
 ::: bad
 Figure: Bad example - big scary figure
 :::

 ::: greybox
-From this initial meeting, we will first need to conduct a specification review This first step is $6K - a 2-day Specification Review
+"From this initial meeting, we will first need to conduct a specification review.
+This first step is $6K - a 2-day Specification Review"
 :::
 ::: good
 Figure: Good example - work in small chunks of work with details about what you will do
 :::

 ### Spec Review length

 The Specification Review is conducted by two experienced developers at the client premises in close consultation with the client.
 The time allocated for a Spec Review is generally 1 - 5 days depending on initial expectations of the project.
 The rule of thumb is 1 - 2 days of Spec Review per estimated month of project time.